SarahSaadain/Assembly/04_coverage_crossvalidation.md

-fixed mistake: multiply the genome length by the coverage, in this case its 145 000 000 00
+fixed mistake: multiply the genome length by the coverage, in this case its 145 000 000 x 100 = 14 500 000 000

 04_100x_coverage.sh
 ```